photoprism/photoprism/README.md

 All you need is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community) to run the server.
 It is available for Mac, Linux and Windows.

+There is also a [pre-installed Raspberry Pi image here](https://github.com/guysoft/PhotoPrismPi).

 Note that this is work in progress.
 We do our best to provide a complete, stable version.
 If you have a question, don't hesitate to ask in our [help forum][help] or [contact us via email](mailto:hello@photoprism.org).